Jean Sibelius: Last major works

 In the 1940s there was a great auto da fé at Ainola.
 My husband collected a number of the manuscripts in a laundry basket and burned them on the open fire in the dining room.
 Parts of the Karelia Suite were destroyed – I later saw remains of the pages which had been torn out – and many other things.
 I did not have the strength to be present and left the room.
 I therefore do not know what he threw on to the fire.
 But after this my husband became calmer and gradually lighter in mood.

 Despite his withdrawing from the public eye, Sibelius's work gained substantial attention in the late 1920s and throughout the 1930s thanks to the newly established Finnish broadcaster YLE.
 Broadcasting on AM wavebands, YLE's signals brought Sibelius's music to listeners beyond Finland's borders, too.
 In 1933, YLE and the Helsinki City Orchestra with soloist Anja Ignatius originated a broadcast of Sibelius compositions to 14 countries in coordination with the International Broadcasting Union.
 The program included the tone poem The Oceanides, followed by his Fifth Symphony, and the Violin Concerto.
 In 1935 The New York Philharmonic surveyed the preferences of music listeners around the United States.
 When asked who their favourite composer was, Sibelius came first among all of them, living or dead.
 This degree of recognition during his own lifetime was unequalled in Western music.

+On Sibelius's 70th birthday (8 December 1935) he was awarded with the German Goethe-Medaille für Kunst und Wissenschaft with a certificate signed by Adolf Hitler.